Pace of Play Policy

-- At the end of the round score cards should be returned to the pro-shop no more than 5 minutes after completion of the round.
+- At the end of the round score cards are to be entered in the computer by the player no more than 5 minutes after the end of the round.
 Cards returned after this time will be deemed as part of the time taken to complete the round.

 - The following outlines the breaches for players contravening the pace of play policy:

 - Players completing the return of cards within 4 hrs 35 mins of tee time NO PENALTY.

 - Players completing the return of cards more than 4 hrs 35 mins of tee time, BUT less than 10 minutes (Stableford and Par rounds) and 12 minutes (Stroke rounds) behind the group in front.
 NO PENALTY.